KamilMarszalek/dobble/README.md

 ## Classes

 ### Card
 Class Card represents a single card.
 It contains symbols which are on a card.

+### UICard
-It has a method to shuffle symbols on a card and methods to draw the card.
+Class UICard has static methods to draw the card and handle clicking.
-It also has an event handler which is called when on of the symbols is clicked.
+It was created to separate this functions from class Card.

 ### Player
 Class Player represents a user.
 It holds a collection of his cards which was given to him during dealing.
-It has a method to remove card.
-Also to check if he has won and returning first card of his pack.
+Also it holds the name of the player.

 ### Computer
 Class Computer represents a computer player in the game.
 It inherits from class Player.
-Additionaly it holds a name (id) of the computer player in order to make computers distinguishable.
-It has a method to find common symbol between given card and first card in the pack.

 ### Game
 Class Game represents a whole game of dobble.
 It handles every element of the game.
 Calling play method enables to play in the terminal.
-It holds:
-* amount of computer players
-* difficulty level
-* number of symbols.
-During initialization there is verification of the given parameters.
-It also has method to set timeout according to difficulty level.
-There is also a method to create cards which are being shuffled.
-After creating cards the cards are being dealt.
-It also has methods to choose winner from computer players if user fails.

 ### Menu
 Class Menu represents the Dobble game menu.
 The menu is created using Tkinter package.

 ### DobbleGame
 Class DobbleGame represents a whole game of dobble in pygame.